codellms/codellms/README.md

 | title | varchar | '' | true | this is title |
 ```

-3. Generate your project code.
+3. Generate your project code.(If you don't need to initialize the project, you can manually create an empty codellms-lock.json file in the current directory)

 ``` shell
 codellms build